infra-geo-ouverte/igo/doc/installation/windowsInstall.md

 #### Start-up

-At the root of your git repository (where is the Vagrantfile), enter following command using Git Bash:
+At the root of your git repository (where is the Vagrantfile), enter following command **using Git Bash**:

 ```sh
 $ vagrant up